Why Some Investors Fail -- Worms!

 Getting A Bargain For Shares

-Any day of the week, I will gladly pay less than the present value of a company’s future free cash flows for that company (the bigger the discount the better).
+Any day of the week, investors should prefer paying less than the present value of a company’s future free cash flows for that company (the bigger the discount the better), adjusted for balance sheet considerations.
 Notice how I didn’t say anything with respect to earnings estimates, valuation multiples, or Warren Buffett’s economic moat.

-After all, how can you pay less than the value of ‘exceeding earnings estimates’ or less than the value of an ‘economic moat?’
-How do you determine the value based on a chart?
-Market news sometimes just doesn’t make any sense.
-Earnings, competitive advantages, etc. are just factors that roll up to calculate the intrinsic value of a company.
+After all, how can one pay less than the value of ‘exceeding earnings estimates’ or less than the value of an ‘economic moat?’
+How can one determine the value based on a chart?
+At times, market news sometimes just doesn’t make any sense.
+Earnings, competitive advantages, etc. are just factors that roll up to calculate the intrinsic value of a company, but the intrinsic value estimate is just that -- what a company is worth.
+It is the answer that investors should seek.

 The value of a company is not a consideration to own a company; it is THE consideration.
 It embodies a company’s expected growth rate, its competitive prowess, and every other intrinsic factor.
-So the next time you read about a discounted cash-flow valuation analysis, it is not a robotic output or just some financial metrics, it represents and embeds the conclusion to any and all fundamental analysis.
-It is not missing something.
+Discounted cash-flow valuation analysis is not a robotic output, or a grouping of financial metrics, but the process represents and embeds the conclusion to any and all fundamental analysis.
+It is not missing something -- it does not need more.
 It is the answer, the conclusion, the result of any and all research.

 It's Okay to Debate Components of Value!

-Now that said, of course it’s fine to talk about the qualities of ice, worms, shampoo and water (as in the above example), but at the end of the day, the only thing that matters is what something is worth (what does it weigh).
+Now that said, of course it’s fine to talk about the qualities of ice, worms, shampoo and water (as in the above example), but at the end of the day, the only thing that really should matter, in our view, is what something is worth (what does it weigh).
 Legendary investor Benjamin Graham was well-known for calling the market a weighing machine in the long run, and to a large extent, the value (the weight) of a firm is what he was referring to in this particular instance.

-Just look at our inaugural Best Ideas portfolio in July 2011 here.
-Our longs were Apple (AAPL), Altria (MO), Ancestry.com (which was bought out), Astronics (ATRO), Buffalo Wild Wings (BWLD), Collective Brands (which was bought out), EDAC Tech (which was bought out), Precision Castparts (which was bought out), and Republic Services (RSG).
-The July 2011 edition that had our Best Ideas portfolio documented within it was certainly a valuable edition!
+Let's look at the inaugural Best Ideas Newsletter portfolio, released July 2011 here (pdf).
+At the time, the long idea considerations were Apple (AAPL), Altria (MO), Ancestry.com (which was bought out), Astronics (ATRO), Buffalo Wild Wings (which was bought out), Collective Brands (which was bought out), EDAC Tech (which was bought out), Precision Castparts (which was bought out), and Republic Services (RSG).
+The July 2011 edition that had the simulated Best Ideas Newsletter portfolio documented within it was certainly a valuable edition!

-When you read our research, we’re not just providing financial metrics -- Valuentum is striving to provide an answer to the most important question in investing: what is a company worth?
-Though there are varying opinions about which underlying factor is the most important investment consideration, at the end of the day, valuation tops all other.
-Investors that don't pay attention to valuation are doomed to fail...eventually.
+When you read our research and analysis, please understand we’re not just providing financial metrics.
+Valuentum is striving to provide an answer to the most important question in investing: what is a company worth?
+Though there are varying opinions about which underlying factor is the most important investment consideration, at the end of the day, the process of valuation collects every investment consideration to provide a conclusion.
+It is the answer after all other considerations, the final outcome of analysis.
+It is why we say that investors that don't pay attention to valuation may be doomed to fail...eventually.
+Not seeking valuation is not seeking the answer.

 A previous version of this article appeared on Valuentum's website August 2013.